 Cocos Booby

-What to look for: Cocos Boobies look very similar to other boobies with a white body and dark wings and tail.
+What to look for: Cocos Boobies look very similar to other boobies with a white body, dark wings, and tail.
 Distinguishing them can be tricky, often requiring a close look at subtle beak color and size differences.
-They are generally a bit smaller than Masked Boobies.
+They are generally a bit smaller than Masked Boobies and can resemble a Blue-Footed Booby.

 Where you might spot them in Maui: Sightings of Cocos Boobies in Maui are less common.
-If you do happen to spot a white booby that looks slightly different from the typical Masked Booby, you might have a rarer visitor on your hands!
+If you spot a white booby that looks different from the usual Masked Booby, it may be a rare visitor.
 Birdwatching enthusiasts get particularly excited about such sightings.

 Fun Facts:

-• They look a lot like the Brown Booby, but has slightly different coloring and behaviors.
+• They look a lot like the Brown Booby, but have slightly different coloring and behaviors.

-• Cocos Boobies have been showing up in new areas further west in the Pacific, including Hawaii and even breeding in California for the first time in 2017.
+• Cocos Boobies have started appearing in new areas of the Pacific, including Hawaii.
+They even bred in California for the first time in 2017.

 • While generally not very vocal, Cocos Boobies, like other boobies, can make grunting or quacking sounds.